The ultimate guide to buying a home in your 20s

 After you’ve found the right lender, you should:

-• Get pre-approved — This usually requires a short application and a little bit of info about your income and credit.
-Once approved, the lender will give you a “pre-approval letter,” which will state the exact loan amount for which you’ve been pre-approved.
-You can include this letter in any offers you make to increase the seller’s confidence.
+- Get pre-approved — This usually requires a short application and a little bit of info about your income and credit.
+Once approved, the lender will give you a “pre-approval letter,” which will state the exact loan amount you’ve been pre-approved to borrow.
+You can include this letter in any offers you make to increase the seller’s confidence

-• Communicate with your loan officer often — Keep in touch with your loan officer, as they’re the ones spearheading your mortgage loan’s approval process.
+- Communicate with your loan officer often — Keep in touch with your loan officer, as they’re the one spearheading your mortgage loan approval process.
 Make sure you respond quickly when they have questions or request additional documents.
-Any delays on your end will delay your closing date.
+Any delays on your end will delay your closing date

 Saving at a young age can be difficult, especially if you have an entry-level job or have student loan debt.
 Your best bet is to set a monthly budget, determine what you can comfortably afford to set aside, and automate those savings however possible.
 You might want to designate a certain amount of each paycheck for savings or just schedule a monthly transfer from your checking account once a month.
 You can also consider a savings app like Digit or Acorns to help you save (and even make money) with your extra cash.

-There’s no wrong or right age to buy a house — just a wrong or right time.
-Make sure to carefully consider your financial situation, your employment, the local housing market and your future goals and plans.
+There’s no right or wrong age to buy a house — just the right or wrong time.
+Be sure to consider your financial situation, your employment, the local housing market, and your future goals and plans.
 Consult a real estate agent or loan officer for professional advice if you’re unsure.

-There’s no set number here, but remember, when you rent, those monthly payments go toward your landlord’s mortgage — not yours.
+There’s no set number here, but remember that when you rent, those monthly payments go toward your landlord’s mortgage — not yours.
 You’re not building wealth, and you’re never going to get that money back, no matter how long you stay on the property.
-When you own the home, your monthly payments equate to equity in the home, and that means more revenues when you sell the property later on.
-So, essentially, the longer you rent, the more money you throw away and the less wealth you can tap when you’re older.
+When you own the home, your monthly payments go toward the equity in your home, and that means more revenue when you sell the property later on.
+So essentially, the longer you rent, the more money you throw away and the less wealth you can tap when you’re older.